iGenea Overview: Only for Genealogy, Not Health

-iGenea uses an interdisciplinary approach that aims to provide an accurate breakdown of your ethnic makeup.
-It is connected to the more famous FamilyTreeDNA, which means it uses FamilyTreeDNA’s lab and has access to its database.
+iGenea adopts an interdisciplinary approach aimed at providing an accurate breakdown of your ethnic composition.
+It maintains a connection with the well-known FamilyTreeDNA, utilizing FamilyTreeDNA’s laboratory and having access to its extensive database.

 Since iGenea is one of the less well-known genealogy and DNA testing companies – compared with, say, MyHeritage DNA or AncestryDNA – you’ll want to know why you should take a chance with this one.
 To help answer your questions, I took it for a test drive.

 Unlike some companies that require you to prick your finger for a blood sample, all of iGenea’s three ancestry services (Basic, Premium, and Expert) require you only to submit a totally non-invasive cheek swab sample.

 The process is as simple as this: